 Constructed in 1978, the Carseland facility is situated on a 64-hectare site of which 32 hectares are utilized for the production and storage of utility poles and residential lumber.
-The operation includes a state-of-theart Pentachlorophenol ("PCP") pressure system, a Micronized Copper Azole ("MCA") water-borne pressure system, along with two drying/stabilization chambers.
+The operation includes a state-of-the-art Pentachlorophenol ("PCP") pressure system, a Micronized Copper Azole ("MCA") water-borne pressure system, along with two drying/stabilization chambers.
 In addition, there is a pole butt treating tank, an incising/grading line and an automated lumber packaging line.
 Total annual treating capacity is approximately 147,000 cubic metres.
 The plant's location is well situated to provide utility poles to Western Canada and U.S. markets and is supported by a long-established forestry operation headquartered at Salmon Arm, British Columbia, which manages the Company's forest tenures in British Columbia.

-In 2020, capital expenditures approximating \$2.7 million were devoted to the facility, mainly for the purchase of a pole shaver and incisor line, inventory yard stabilization and a chiller replacement.
+In 2021, capital expenditures approximating \$390,000 were devoted to the facility, mainly for the purchase and upgrade of pole peelers and the expansion of the lumberyard.

-The Salmon Arm forestry operation saw capital expenditures of approximately \$1.2 million in 2020, primarily for the purchase of a log inventory and management system software and a weigh scale operations management software as well as for the construction of forestry roads.
+The Salmon Arm forestry operation saw capital expenditures of approximately \$1.2 million in 2021, primarily for the purchase of a log inventory and management system software and a weigh scale operations management software as well as for the construction of forestry roads.